-Clicking the Settings button will call a dialog box in which you can specify certain filter conditions see below) and select whether filenames (optionally including their extension) matching this filter are to be backed up or not.
+Clicking the Settings button will open a dialog (see below) in which you can specify certain filter conditions (e.g.

+"~.|dok.doc|bild.") and select whether filenames (optionally including their extension) matching this filter are to be backed up or not.
 Optionally, you can use regular expressions.